-The dicalcium phosphate is dried with air with a temperature of at least 70 °C in either a rotating dryer or a ring dryer, until it contains less than 3 % water.
+The dicalcium phosphate is dried with air of at least 70 °C in either a rotating dryer or a ring dryer, until it contains less than 3 % water.
 The air is then filtered.

 The product is then packaged in bags or bulk tankers.